rexcardan/Autodrive/README.md

 * Varian Medical Systems C-Series Linacs

 ####How is the linac controlled?
-Linac control is perfomed using a keyboard emulator through the service mode console.
+Linac control is perfomed using a [keyboard emulator](http://www.vetra.com/335text.html) through the service mode console.
+The API has a map of the Varian Service Mode console and executes as if a user was entering keys.
+It can be thought of as a very sophisticated macro with fine grained control.
 The API has the method that looks like:
 ```cs
 MachineState ms = MachineState.InitNew();
 ms.X1 = 10;